-Occupational Therapy Assistants Career Video
+Occupational Therapist Assistants Career Video

 Description: Assist occupational therapists in providing occupational therapy treatments and procedures.
 May, in accordance with State laws, assist in development of treatment plans, carry out routine functions, direct activity programs, and document the progress of treatments.
 Generally requires formal training.